stackrev/vue_phonenumber_verifier/article/readme.md

 vue add vuetify
 ```

-Follow the prompts, select the VITE scaffolding to align with what we installed.
+Follow the prompts again,and select the *Vite* build plugin, to align with what we just installed.

-Add veutify 3 plugin in _main.js_:
+Configure the veutify 3 plugin in _main.js_:

 ```js
 import { createApp } from "vue"